madajaju/ailtire/docs/Implementation/Services/swarm/index.md

 ## Status

 A Status object consists of information about an individual service.
 It includes the type of service (Service or Stack), status of the service, name of the service, and the last line from the message log.
-This can be used to build a management portal for the service.
+This can be used to buildEngine a management portal for the service.